OTaKuHP/GD-Utils/README.md

 3. Now set the below Variables in the Github Repository Secrets [Environmental Variables](#Environmental)
 4. After Setting this go to Actions and Run the Workflow

    ![Actions](assets/actions.png)
 5. Now Go to the App URL and Press the link shown Below

    ![Webhook](assets/site.jpg)
 6. Now it Opens the Web Terminal

    ![Terminal](assets/terminal.png)
 7. Now Copy paste the Below Line's and Paste it there and press enter

-    🔷 if You have given HTTP Basic Auth Vars then Use the Below One
+    🔷 if You had given HTTP Basic Auth Vars then Use the Below One

     ```
     > curl -F "url=https://${HTTP_USER}:${HTTP_PASS}@${APP_NAME}.herokuapp.com/gutils/api/gdurl/tgbot" "https://api.telegram.org/bot${BOT_TOKEN}/setWebhook"